 Cost reduction is becoming less of a priority for procurement departments

 Reducing costs has always been the main objective for procurement departments.
-However, this year "only" 68% of procurement departments list it as a priority (-7 points from last year).
+However, this year "only" 68% of procurement departments list it as a priority (-7 points in 2019).
 This is the lowest rate since this study was first published in 2011.
 It should be noted that this objective is still more important in the private sector (especially in the industrial sector) than in the public sector.

 This highlights a real revival in the role of procurement departments, which are now being challenged in areas other than cost reduction.
 These areas include risk, securing supplies and supplier collaboration, among others.